 Home is another word for Damascus Fiber Arts School.
 The school becomes a home away from home for its students, many of whom attend twice a week 40 weeks or more a year.
 Since it was built in 1874, this historical building has been the home of one form of school or another, and a fiber school since 1967.
-To skip to Class Schedule, click link: Class Schedule Winter 2019
+To skip to Class Schedule, click link: Fall Term 2019.

 The Damascus Fiber Arts School is located in the small town of Damascus, Oregon, about 20 miles southeast of downtown Portland.
 Damascus is on the route to Oregon’s scenic Mt.
 Hood and the historic Timberline Lodge. www.timberlinelodge.com

-The school also offers classes in knitting, spinning, dyeing and Ravenstail twining.
+The school also offers classes in spinning, dyeing and Ravenstail twining.
 Weaving classes are held during the day, Tuesday and Thursday, 10am to 3pm, from October through June.
-Knitting class is Wednesday afternoon from 1-3pm (Knitting canceled due to illness).
 Spinning workshops will be on two Saturdays from 10am to 3pm.
-Two Acid Dye Basics workshops will be scheduled for two Saturdays most terms, beginning at 9am.
+Acid Dye Basics workshops will be scheduled for two Saturdays most terms, beginning at 9am.
 Ravenstail twining continuing instruction for previous students will be held the first Wednesday of each month.
-For new students, there is a 4 week Thursday class being scheduled for early summer.
+For new students, a four-day workshop is being scheduled for Fall Term.

 We have a small school shoppe that is open for retail business.
 We carry wool weft from Brown Sheep, Harrisville and Glimakra.
 We can order the Mirrix loom that you have been itching to get, along with Tex Solv heddles for it.
 We also sell weaving forks/combs by Al Snipes, brass-tipped bobbins from John Moss, other wooden tools, small copper looms, and Navajo style looms made to order.
 If we don’t have it, we will order it for you.